MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### What about the costs?

-Having an ideal mobbing environment is going to cost some money, however relative to what software developers get paid, the cost is tiny.
-Once you have proven a practice is useful to a team, having the discussion on costs is a lot easier.
+Having an ideal mobbing environment is going to cost some money.
+This cost is tiny compared to the cost of software developers.
+If you have already proven that the practice of mob programming is useful to your team and something they will regularly use, having the discussion on equipment costs becomes a lot easier.

 #### We can't get any money for the mob station?